-Let’s face it: Summer is over.
-And while the season technically doesn’t end until September 22, once Labor Day rolls around, outdoor happy hours, summer Fridays, and pretty much all fun seems to come to an end.
+Once Labor Day rolls around, outdoor happy hours, summer Fridays, and pretty much all summer fun seems to come to an end.

-But just because it’s customary to trade in cut-offs and piña coladas for pumpkin spice lattès and flannel doesn’t mean we can’t carry the spirit of summer year-round.
-In fact, what better way to keep the season alive than indulging in a few frozen desserts?
+But just because it’s customary to trade in cutoffs and piña coladas for pumpkin spice lattes and flannel doesn’t mean we can’t carry the spirit of summer all year round.
+In fact, what better way to keep the season alive than by trying a few frozen desserts?

 Whether you’re in the mood for fruity frozen yogurt or a double chocolate milkshake, these 33 treats are sure to bring back summer.
 (To your taste buds, at least.)